kubernetes/website/content/en/docs/setup/independent/high-availability.md

     kubectl get pod -n kube-system -w
     ```

-    - It's recommended that you join new control plane nodes only after the first node has finished initializing.
+    - It's recommended that you join new control plane nodes in a sequence, only after the first node has finished initializing.

-1. Copy the certificate files from the first control plane node to the rest:
+1. Optionally copy the `admin.conf` file from the first control plane node to the rest:

     In the following example, replace `CONTROL_PLANE_IPS` with the IP addresses of the
     other control plane nodes.